-Hello there, today in our Startup Interview series, we are publishing an interview of Harsh Parikh, co-founder of DRiefcase.
+Hello there, today in our Startup Interview series, we are publishing an interview with Harsh Parikh, co-founder of DRiefcase.
 Let’s get into it!

 At a glance

 - The problem that it solves: Lack of electronic record keeping in healthcare